 Access Control at the White House

-Access control is another area in which the White House has cracked down on security.
-At one time, even as recent as the 1980s, it was not uncommon for 6,000+ visitors to make their way through the White House, creating a potential security threat.
+Access control is another area in which the White House has continued to tighten security.
+At one time, even as recent as the 1980s, it was not uncommon for 6,000+ visitors to make their way through the White House.
 Tickets were in extremely high demand and were often sold by scalpers at a much higher price.
 After September 11, 2001, however, tours were suspended.
 While they have been reinstated for periods on and off since that time, to arrange a tour of the White House currently, you must work through a member of Congress and it can often take up to six months to gain access.